-Benin & Togo Photography Tour: Day 1: Our tour will begin with our arrival in to the capital of Benin, Cotonou, where we will stay for two nights.
+Benin & Togo Photography Tour: Day 1: Our tour will begin with our evening arrival at Cotonou airport in the capital of Benin.
+We will stay for two nights at Cotonou.
 At dinner on our first night, we will have a briefing about our Benin and Togo expedition.

 Benin & Togo Photography Tour: Days 3-4: On Day 3 we will drive from Cotonou out to the floating village of Ganvie for a two nights stay.
 During our stay we will be exploring the waters of Lake Nokue by wooden pirogue, photographing the people of Ganvie, a 30,000 strong settlement of the Tofinu people, as they harvest fish and other produce from the lake.

 Benin & Togo Photography Tour: Day 5: After a final morning shoot around Ganvie, we will return to dry land and travel to Ouidah to join the festivities of the annual Voodoo festival of Benin.
 We will stay at Ouidah for three nights.